JupiterOne-Archives/docs/knowledgeBase/compliance_and-reporting/compliance-assessments.md

-# Using J1 Assessments
+# Using JupiterOne Assessments

 JupiterOne Assessments enable you to run multiple questions at the same time to evaluate your security posture based on template, category, or tag.
-You can also create your own custom assessment by selecting any questions from the J1 questions library.
+You can also create your own custom assessment by selecting any questions from the J1 managed questions library.
 Each selected question is evaluated similar to a compliance requirement in the assessment.
 You access J1 Assessments from the left navigation pane in J1 Compliance.

 ### Running a Starter Assessment